Azure/bacc/docs/tutorials/azfinsim-linux.md

 The Docker Hub variant is simpler and is recommended for first time users.
 Steps below describe the Docker Hub variant.
 For those steps that are different for ACR variant, we have provided a note.

+For this tutorial, we will use configuration files from [examples/azfinsim-linux] folder.
+The `deployment.bicep` is the entry point for this deployment and `config.jonc` is the configuration file that contains all the resource configuration parameters for this deployment.

 ## Key Design Elements

 * Uses Azure Batch service deployed with pool allocation mode set to **Batch Service**.
 * AzFinSim application is packaged as a container image.
-The container image is pulled from a Docker Hub repository.
+The container image is pulled from either from Docker Hub repository or Azure Container Registry (ACR) depending on the deployment configuration.

 ## Step 1: Prerequisites and environment setup